 - 3.3.5.
-Step 2: If in the solution produced in the previous step (Step 1), one or more invoked Intervention Constraints are binding (or violating), progress to Step 3 in paragraph 3.3.6.
+Step 2: If in the solution produced in the previous step (Step 1), one or more invoked Intervention Constraints are binding (or violating), has Intervention Constraints invoked, progress to Step 3 in paragraph 3.3.6.
 Otherwise, progress to Step 4 in paragraph 3.3.7. - 3.3.6.
-Step 3: Solve the optimisation problem created for the previous step, applying the Intervention Pricing Run process in Appendix D, then progress to Step 4 in paragraph 3.3.7. - 3.3.7.
+Step 3: Solve the optimisation problem created for the previous step, applying the Intervention Pricing Run Pprocess in Appendix Dignoring any Intervention Constraints, then progress to Step 4 in paragraph 3.3.7. - 3.3.7.
 Step 4: If any of the Constraint Violation Quantities are greater than zero in the solution produced in the previous step, perform an Over-Constrained Dispatch Run, using the logic in Appendix C. - 3.3.8.
 Step 5: Produce results for the relevant Pre-Dispatch Interval, applying any conditions from paragraphs 3.3.9 or 3.3.10, if relevant. - 3.3.9.
 If an Intervention Pricing Run was conducted, use prices determined in this run in preference to other runs for the purpose of setting forecast Market Clearing Prices, except where the conditions in clause 3.3.10 are met. - 3.3.10.
 If an Over-Constrained Dispatch Run was conducted, use prices determined in this run in preference to other runs for the purpose of setting forecast Market Clearing Prices.